Where great food begins.

 MENUS AND SOURCING

-It’s time to envision how you’d create a menu based on locally grown, ecologically sound ingredients.
-In this final session, Blue Hill chefs coach you on the best way to source responsibly while keeping an eye on the bottom line.
+Envision how you’d create a menu based on locally grown, ecologically sound ingredients.
+Blue Hill chefs coach you on the best way to source responsibly while keeping an eye on the bottom line.
 Working in teams, you’ll create a dish featuring ingredients gathered during the morning’s harvest to present to a team of Blue Hill chefs and Stone Barns Center farmers.
 The ingredients you choose and flavors you develop will be a testament to how much you’ve learned during your training.
 This is a singular opportunity to use outstanding ingredients to an expert panel.
 They’ll not only taste your dish, they’ll also ask you some tough questions: What were the philosophical, agricultural and culinary choices you made as you assembled the menu?
 Everything you learned over the past six months will help you reach a depth of understanding and a level of excellence to prepare you for many more achievements throughout your career.

 Throughout your education at ICC, your classroom expands beyond the kitchen to gain a broader understanding of the Farm-To-Table resources in the local area.
 You’ll develop an understanding of our region’s agricultural landscape, observe how Farm-To-Table concepts are put into practice by leading experts and start building an ecological approach that will support you as a chef and in the creation of your original cuisine.